top of page

 In today’s world, our relationship to the natural world has, sadly, all too often been severed.
 Therefore, just as I, as the artist, is required to keep pace with nature, working to its fluctuating and unreliable timelines, the viewer is asked to slow down in order to fully appreciate the processes used within my work.

-My work will appeal to those who enjoy the aesthetics of craft and those wishing to connect to nature.
-In future projects, I envisage collaborations with artists working similarly or through an amalgamation of disciplines which incorporate and make use of my experience within the creative, teaching or health sector.
+My work will appeal to those who enjoy the aesthetics of craft or wishing to connect to nature.
+I am open to collaborations with like-minded artists or working across disciplines which incorporate and make use of my experience within the creative, teaching or health sector.
+I am also keen for future exhibiting opportunities.

 Study